Crispy Duck Breast with Red Wine Pan Sauce

 Duck is one of those dishes we tend to enjoy at a restaurant more often than at home.
 Whether it’s duck breast, confit, or Chinese Peking duck, something about it just feels fancy.

 The truth is, duck is very versatile and not necessarily more complicated to cook than chicken or turkey - just different.
-You only need to consider a few factors when cooking duck breast.

 First, don’t overcook it!
 Duck breast is enjoyed best at medium-rare to medium.
 Beyond this, it will get leathery and tough.

-You must render enough fat to get that super crispy skin.
+Render enough fat: You must render enough fat to get that super crispy skin.

-Although not scientifically considered “red meat”, it should be treated like one.
+Treat it like steak: Although not scientifically considered “red meat”, it should be treated like one.
 In professional kitchens, we often cook it by searing or roasting, until medium rare, then allowing it to rest before slicing.

 I’ll take you through the steps to achieve crispy yet tender duck breast perfection, plus we’ll make a super simple red wine pan sauce that complements the duck very well.